rust-lang/rust/src/doc/rustc-dev-guide/src/backend/debugging.md

 to convert the bitcode files to `.ll` files using `llvm-dis` which should be in the target local compilation of rustc.

+If you are seeing incorrect behavior due to an optimization pass, a very handy LLVM option is `-opt-bisect-limit`, which takes an integer denoting the index value of the highest pass to run.
+Index values for taken passes are stable from run to run; by coupling this with software that automates bisecting the search space based on the resulting program, an errant pass can be quickly determined.
+When an `-opt-bisect-limit` is specified, all runs are displayed to standard error, along with their index and output indicating if the pass was run or skipped.
+Setting the limit to an index of -1 (e.g., `RUSTFLAGS="-C llvm-args=-opt-bisect-limit=-1"`) will show all passes and their corresponding index values.

 If you want to play with the optimization pipeline, you can use the `opt` tool from `./build/<host-triple>/llvm/bin/` with the LLVM IR emitted by rustc.
 Note that rustc emits different IR depending on whether `-O` is enabled, even